kmille/linux-debugging/debugging-networking.md

 >ssh server 'tcpdump -ni any -s0 -U -w- udp port 53' > /tmp/packets.pcap

 on our local machine:
->ssh jump "tail -f -b +0 /tmp/packets.pcap" | wireshark -k -i -
+>ssh jump "tail -f -c +0 /tmp/packets.pcap" | wireshark -k -i -

 ### Find your traffic in tcpdump
 use source ports (NAT does not change the port) for filtering